Russia hopes to land humans on the Moon in 2029

 Tuesday’s announcement coincides with the start of the Russian isolation experiment Luna-2015 (Moon-2015) at the Institute for Biomedical Problems (IBMP) of the Russian Academy of Sciences.
 The experiment simulates an eight-day-long flight from the Earth to the Moon and aims at testing the psychology and physiology of female humans – as the crew consists of six women.
 RKK Energia said that its specialists will closely study the results of this experiment and, possibly, will take them into account when developing the hardware to support a manned lunar mission.

 “Our specialists will conduct a detailed analysis of all the data obtained in the Luna-2015 experiment.
 We hope that this will help us improve the characteristics of the habitable environment inside the hardware which is being developed to deliver man to the Moon, as well as thoroughly work out the issues of medical and biological support for the missions,” said Mark Serov, the head of the flight testing department at RKK Energia.

-In 1989, the Soviet Union officially acknowledged the existence of its manned lunar program.
-The USSR and Russia have so far failed to land cosmonauts on the Moon.
+In 1989, the then Soviet Union officially acknowledged the existence of its manned lunar program.
+The former USSR and now Russia has, so far, failed to land cosmonauts on the Moon.